eirikstine/eirikstine.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NQj87uFm-_s?si=8ad1zltP6t4yHnJd" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C-ewQzv-QH8?si=rPpSWD3mEFWFCyHZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# What we have planned?

-Currently, we are working on a course about Linear Programming.
-We are super stoked about working on a course closer to mathematics ✨

-This takes a while, but it will hopefully be finished in 2025 and will be available on Udemy.

-In the meantime, we are also making smaller videos and shorter courses on YouTube.
-Subscribe to our [YouTube channel]((https://www.youtube.com/@TMQuest)) to get updates on this on YouTube.

 # Q & A